Human Molecular Genetics

-- The Human Genome: structure, organisation and principles of genetics
+- The Human Genome: structure, organisation and key principles of human molecular genetics

 - DNA replication: in vivo human genome replication and in vitro applications of DNA replication - PCR, RT-PCR, qPCR, ddPCR

-- Transcription: the roles of RNA transcripts, applications of RNA molecules in molecular medicine and Epigenetics
+- Transcription: human transcriptomes, roles of RNA transcripts, applications of RNA molecules in molecular medicine and Epigenetics

-- Translation: regulation in human cells, protein structure and the roles and consequences of protein 'mutations'
+- Translation: human proteomes, the process and regulation of translation in human cells, protein structure and the roles and consequences of 'genetic mutation' in human disease

-- Cell signalling pathways: mechanisms and pathways involved in human cell development, differentiation, regulation of homeostasis, and development of cancer
+- Cell signalling pathways: the mechanisms and pathways involved in human cell signalling, including cell development, differentiation, regulation of homeostasis, and development of disease

-- Cellular ageing, programmed cell death pathways and the molecular aspects of cancer development DNA repair: Human cellular
+- Cellular ageing: the concepts of cell death and cellular senescence, mechanisms and results of programmed cell death pathways and the molecular aspects of

-- DNA repair mechanisms and applications in research and genetic engineering - recombinant DNA technology and CRISPR Cas9
+- Chromosome and DNA repair mechanisms and applications in research and genetic engineering, recombinant DNA technology and genome editing, the CRISPR Cas9 'systems'

 - Demonstrate in-depth subject specific knowledge and understanding of human genome structure and organisation and modern molecular genetic analysis techniques